P U P P Y P R I M E R

 -

-puppies must wear either a Blue9 Balance Harness or 3-In-1 PetSafe Harness - Alohomora Dog Training can provide a loaner for the duration of the program at no charge if needed
+puppies must wear either a Blue9 Balance Harness, 3-In-1 PetSafe Harness, or Perfect Fit Harness - Alohomora Dog Training can provide a loaner for the duration of the program at no charge if needed

 -